Fridai1/Assignments-CphBusiness/README.md

 # RMI/RPC
 ## Created with [GRPC](https://grpc.io/), in C#
-### GRPC is an alternative to traditional RMI/RPC on java, GRPC works with many languages, I've chosen to write mine implemtation in C#
+### GRPC is an alternative to traditional RMI/RPC on java, GRPC works with many languages, I've chosen to write my implemtation in C#

 ***